swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 ### Destination Bundles and Package Registries

 Since `info.json` manifest files contained within bundles contain versions, it would make sense to host destination bundles at package registries.
-Althouhg, it remains to be seen whether it makes sense for an arbitrary SwiftPM package to specify a destination bundle within its list of dependencies.
+Although, it remains to be seen whether it makes sense for an arbitrary SwiftPM package to specify a destination bundle within its list of dependencies.